Junks5020/deepe-docs/docs/user-guide/base-models.md

 - The **Template for Model Deployment** is only required when deploying models using **Ollama**.
 If you do not plan to use Ollama, you may leave this field blank.
 - You can always update this field later by clicking **"Update Deployment Template File"** on the Base Models page.
-- For more information about what a Modelfile is, what the **Template for Model Deployment** refers to, and how to prepare one, please refer to the developer guide: [How to Get Modelfile for Base Models](../../developer/how-to-get-modelfile.md)
+- For more information about what a Modelfile is, what the **Template for Model Deployment** refers to, and how to prepare one, please refer to the developer guide: [How to Add Base Models](../../developer/how-to-add-base-models)

 ---